Driving in the EU – What do I need to know?

 For breakdown cover, you’ll also have to check if you’re covered abroad with your provider.

-Am I old enough to drive?
+Am I old enough to drive in the EU?

 In some EU countries, such as Latvia & Norway, drivers must be aged 18 and over.
 You can check the minimum driving ages out for EU countries here.

-Are speed limits the same?
+Are speed limits the same in the EU?

 National speed limits can vary by country as they are set by the national governments, so make sure to check these before going.
 A lot of EU countries are more strict on speeding than the UK, with plenty imposing on-the-spot fines.
 France, in particular, has been clamping down on those who break the limit, imposing €750 fines and even handing out immediate driving bans if you break the limit by a high margin.
 So, if you’re the only driver, you could be in serious trouble!